learning-zone/angular-basics/README.md

 #### Q. ***What is the purpose of async pipe?***

 The AsyncPipe subscribes to an observable or promise and returns the latest value it has emitted.
 When a new value is emitted, the pipe marks the component to be checked for changes.
-Let\'s take a time observable which continuously updates the view for every 2 seconds with the current time.
+Lets take a time observable which continuously updates the view for every 2 seconds with the current time.
 ```typescript
 @Component({
     selector: 'async-observable-pipe',